Download Guidelines *UPDATED*

 b. personal purposes (and would therefore be taxed);

-c. as a donation to UTSC either at the Departmental level as funding for a student fellowship/scholarship in their name, or to support one of the UTSC Office of the Vice Principal, Research internal funding initiatives.
+c. as a donation to UTSC either at the Departmental level as funding for a student fellowship/scholarship in their name, or to support one of the UTSC Office of the Vice Principal Research & Innovation internal funding initiatives.

 3. Award Guidelines and Eligibility: